 - fresh black pepper

-I use kosher salt.
-It isn't much more expensive than table salt but has a much cleaner taste.
+- Salt the chicken thoroughly.
+I use kosher salt, which isn't much more expensive than table salt but has a much cleaner taste.
 It's also much easier to see the larger grains on the food, so you have a visual on how much you've used.
 I talk about letting the salt 'snow' on the food, and that's about how much you want to use.
 You know how TV cooks hold their hand way up above the food to sprinkle salt?
 There's a reason for that other than that it looks kind of cool.
-It makes it much more easy to apply an even layer of salt to the food - which is exactly what you're after.
+It makes it much more easy to apply an even layer of salt to the food, which is exactly what you're after.
 On a side note, it also almost always means you get salt all over your counter, but your food will taste great!

-When it comes down to it, salt is really the only seasoning you really need.
-Now I use quite a few others as well, but salt is the only one really necessary.
-It helps form the crust on the chicken as it cooks, and frankly, unsalted food tastes like a lot of blah.
-So I use kosher salt always.
-A couple of other seasonings I use on a very regular basis are freshly cracked black pepper (I use a lot - love the stuff) and garlic powder.
-I've got a picture to give you a visual of how much seasoning to use.
-You can also pick a bunch of others, simply based on your preferences.
-It's your food - make it how YOU like it!
-Try onion powder, paprika, cumin, cayenne pepper - or if you're not sure, take a spin with some pre-made seasoning blends (Eventually I hope you'll make your own)!
-Lemon pepper, cajun season, taco seasoning or poultry seasoning are all worth a spin, especially if you're just learning how to cook.
-You can add endless variety to your meals with just this one technique - searing a chicken breast - and trying different spices as you cook.
+- Add seasonings.
+When it comes down to it, salt is the only seasoning you really need, but I use quite a few others as well.
+Salt helps form the crust on the chicken as it cooks and frankly, unsalted food tastes like a lot of blah.
+A couple of other seasonings I use on a very regular basis are freshly cracked black pepper (I use a lot—love the stuff) and garlic powder.
+You can add other spices, based on your preferences.
+It's your food—make it how YOU like it!
+Try onion powder, paprika, cumin, cayenne pepper or, if you're not sure, take a spin with some pre-made seasoning blends.
+Lemon pepper, Cajun seasoning, taco seasoning, or poultry seasoning are all worth a spin, especially if you're just learning how to cook.

 Step 3: Preheat Your Skillet and Oil